Investing term

 The bottom line — what's left after everything (costs, OpEx, interest, taxes) is subtracted.

 Net income is the bottom line — what's left after every cost is subtracted from revenue: production costs, operating expenses, interest, and taxes.
-It's the headline "profit" figure and the basis for earnings per share.
-But it can be shaped by accounting choices and one-off items, which is why savvy investors cross-check it against cash flow.
+It's the headline 'profit' figure and the basis for earnings per share, the number most quoted when a company reports results.

 For example